Patrick J. Sweeney: Career

 Sweeney had his first job when he was in high school and started working part-time in Boston, Massachusetts.
 Upon graduating from the University of New Hampshire, he worked for four entrepreneurs in Bedford, New Hampshire, building houses, hotels, and restaurants, before leaving to train full time as an athlete.

 Sweeney did an internship at Trammell Crow Company.
 In October 1999, he started a company, ServerVault, which provides ultra-secure web hosting facilities.
 The company was started with an initial investment of $750,000 from angel investors, including the Dave Matthews Band.
 In 2000, the company opened data centers in the United States and Ireland.
 In 2002, it was sold to Western & Southern Capital and later in 2009 to Carpathia Hosting.

 In 2002, Sweeney and co-inventor of Electronic Product Code (EPC) protocol Daniel Engels started ODIN Technologies.
 It became dominant in RFID technology.
 In January 2013, the company was acquired by Quake Global.
 ODIN has completed over 500 RFID projects for clients including the US Department of Defense.
 At the 2009 RFID Journal Awards, ODIN won best-in-show for its patented Smart Container.

 In 2010, Sweeney received one of seven Small Business Administration (SBA) Awards for Innovation, awarded by President Barack Obama.

 In January 2013, Sweeney spun out a new company, named dwinQ, which is a live event social media company.
 Their first major project was the development of the Epic Mix system for Vail Resorts.

 Sweeney launched a company in June 2022 which claims to build the world's most powerful bitcoin miner that can only be used on renewable energy.
 The specifications indicate a single miner produces 9 Petahash (one quadrillion hashes per second) of computing power.
 At the Mining Disrupt Conference in July 2022 held in Miami, FL he stated in a keynote speech his desire was to "put every miner using fossil fuels out of business."

 Writing

 Sweeney has authored three books: RFID for Dummies (2005), CompTIA RFID+ Study Guide: Exam RF0-001 (2006), both published by John Wiley & Sons and Fear is Fuel: the Surprising Power to Find Purpose, Passion and Performance Performance published by Rowman & Littlefield.

 Fear is Fuel: the Surprising Power to Find Purpose, Passion and Performance Performance later became a bestseller and was included in March 2020 The Wall Street Journal Bestseller List.

 Public speaking

 Sweeney gave a TEDx talk at Eaglebrook School, Deerfield, Massachusetts named The Surprising Power of Fear.

-In June 2017, Sweeney gave a Talk at Google at the European Headquarters in Zurich, Switzerland.
+In June 2017, Sweeney gave a Talk at Google at the office in Zürich, Switzerland.

 In July 2021, he gave another TEDx talk titled How to Use Fear as Fuel at the Pearl Street Event in Washington, DC.